baileymorton989/instadownloader/README.md

-# insta-nft
+# insta-downloader
-`insta-nft` is a Python library for generating NFTS from Instagram photos.
+`insta-downloader` is a Python library for scraping and storing Instagram photos.

 # TODO
 1. Create javascript server with Nodejs and Express